Portland Art Curator for Community Public Murals

-Therefore, we began proactively reaching out to businesses to see who would be interested in utilizing their storefront as a canvas for artistic expression during this moment in history.
-Then, we began to align each business with artists available to donate their time, talent and resources in order to brighten Portland’s streets.
+In 2020, local small businesses around downtown Portland began to board up storefronts and the community felt bleak.
+After that, our Portland art curator program began reaching out to businesses to see who would be interested in utilizing their business’s storefront as a canvas for artistic expression during this moment in history.
+Then, we began to align each business with artists available to donate their time, talent and resources to the initiative.

 KOIN NEWS: Businesses, Artists Partner to Create Murals on Storefronts